itsmartinwho/foresight-cdss-mvp/docs/phase2_clinical_engine_refactor.md

 **Features:**
 - Fetches patient demographics from the `patients` table
-- Retrieves encounters from the `visits` table
+- Retrieves encounters from the `admissions` table
 - Loads conditions from the `conditions` table (problem list)
 - Fetches observations from the `lab_results` table
 - Assembles data into a FHIR-like context object